Vinxito/Java_hexagonal_architecture_ecommerce/README.md

-= Java Hexagonal Architecture ecommerce for capitole challenge =
+= Java Hexagonal Architecture ecommerce =

 This application uses a H2 Data Base, wich is a Data Base in memory.